rtdip/core/docs/domains/weather/overview.md

 Forecast data is using TAF format, which is similar to METAR but contains extra forecast variables from IBM GRAF (IBM Global High-Resolution Atmospheric Forecasting System)

-System Diagram [Diagram 1] describes a high level architecture design of Weather Data ingestion considering multiple weather data sources based on METAR ICAO type.
+Diagram 1 describes a high level architecture design of Weather Data ingestion considering multiple weather data sources based on METAR ICAO type.
 All sources (Historical, Forecast and CoD) share similar schemas.
 More details will be provided later in this document.

 <figure markdown>
   ![Weather Data Ingestion](images/image2.png "Weather Data Ingestion"){ width=100%}